yclas/guides/docs/Classifieds-how-to-add-new-categories-and-manage-them.md

 ## Categories widget

 The category widget gives you additional options.
-To activate it go to  **Panel**  and choose  **Design >** **Widgets**.
-Choose  **‘Categories’ widget** from the list and click  **Create**.
+To activate kindly login to your  **Admin Panel**  ->  **Design >** **Widgets** ->  **‘Categories’** from the list and click  **Create**.
 Give a name to the widget’s title and choose if you want to display it in a sidebar or in the footer.
 You may also keep it  **Inactive**.
 Thanks to this widget, navigation between categories is easier.
 A list of categories will be displayed at all times at the side or at the bottom of the page.